All Episodes

 In other locations, the warming effect from the sunlight absorption either cancels or exceeds the net cooling from the other.

-Let me target this in layman's terms.
+So what happens here, folks, let me tell you this in layman's terms.

 There's no snow down there in the tropical rainforests ever.